zzheads/Ribit/README.md

 ##Project Instructions
 ><h6>To complete this project, follow the instructions below.
 If you get stuck, ask a question in the community.</h6>

-####- Fix Bug #1: When you first launch the app all you will see is a black screen. <span>There is a story board within the project with an initial view controller which should be displayed, but it is not.
-Display the initial view controller within the storyboard.</span>
+####- Fix Bug #1: When you first launch the app all you will see is a black screen.
+There is a story board within the project with an initial view controller which should be displayed, but it is not.
+Display the initial view controller within the storyboard.
 ####- Fix Bug #2: The login screen has an AutoLayout bug which shows up in the console log.
 Whenever the login screen is presented an error is displayed saying: "Unable to simultaneously satisfy constraints."
 ####- Fix Bug #3: The FriendsViewController displays duplicate friends.
 Each friend should only be displayed once.
 ####- Fix Bug #4: The EditFriendsViewController should show a checkmark next to usernames that are already friends.
 ####- Fix Bug #5: Fix a memory leak in the app.
 Steps to reproduce the memory leak: